 This has been a sticky question since inception of the project.
 As the number of contributors rose, so did the number of companies and certificates in the “gray area” between inclusion and exclusion.
 The types of non-railroad certificates that appeal to the largest slice of railroad collectors probably includes issuers such as equipment trusts, car trusts and holding companies.
 Slightly further afield are aid bonds issued by government entities.

-Builders of locomotives and cars have contributed over 350 varieties of certificates.
+Builders of locomotives and cars account for over 350 varieties of certificates.
 Those near-topic certificates have a definite popularity.
 So do certificates from depot and terminal companies.

 Further afield, and measurably less popular, are certificates from equipment manufacturers, construction companies, supply companies and service companies.
 Unfortunately, practically all of the time spent deciding on inclusion or exclusion (about 20 hours per year for over 25 years) has been spent on this later group.
 In an effort to cap the amount of time spent explaining why certificates will or will not be included.
 Therefore, I have formalized my thinking in this section of the Coxrail website.

 What will be included in – and excluded from – this project?

 The most important test for inclusion is a simple “duck test.”